yevbar/sourcegraph/doc/admin/faq.md

 ## How do I access the Sourcegraph database?

-For Sourcegraph instances running on a single node, follow these steps on the machine that is running the Sourcegraph Docker container:
+For single-node deployments (`sourcegraph/server`), follow these steps on the machine that is running the Sourcegraph Docker container:

-1. Get the Docker container id for Sourcegraph:
+1. Get the Docker container ID for Sourcegraph:
     ```
     $ docker ps
     CONTAINER ID        IMAGE